AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ### num_epochs
 At the start I was using high batch size, so it was unrealistic to run more than 5 epochs. but as I lowered the batch size I started increasing the number of epochs.
 I start with a high number at the beginning between 20-50 for two to three times.
 Then I run between 5-10 epochs to see if network stabled or not.
 I do that until I see the final results starts increasing.

-In my the run that I got the best score (0.41) I did start with 50 epochs , than 20 epochs with

-### Training your Model ###
-**Prerequisites**

-To train complete the network definition in the `model_training.ipynb` notebook and then run the training cell with appropriate hyperparameters selected.

-After the training run has completed, your model will be stored in the `data/weights` directory as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file, and a configuration_weights file.
-As long as they are both in the same location, things should work.

 ## Scoring ##

->> show results
+In my the run that I got the best score (0.41) I did trained the network twice, here are the two runs and its results:

+first training run:

+learning_rate = 0.01
+batch_size = 16
+num_epochs = 50
+steps_per_epoch = 200
+validation_steps = 50
+workers = 2

+![alt text][image_5]

+loss: 0.0197 - val_loss: 0.0257

+Final score: 0.378018058452

+secound training run:

+learning_rate = 0.01
+batch_size = 16
+num_epochs = 20
+steps_per_epoch = 500
+validation_steps = 50
+workers = 2

+![alt text][image_5]

+ loss: 0.0148 - val_loss: 0.0223
+results:

+closed range: number true positives: 539, number false positives: 0, number false negatives: 0 the average IoU for the hero is 0.8917756054110004.

+### Image here

+patrolling with no trarget: number true positives: 0, number false positives: 74, number false negatives: 0 as you can tell the average IoU for the hero is 0.0.

+### image here

+far range target: number true positives: 134, number false positives: 3, number false negatives: 167 the average IoU for the hero is 0.22613506447592274, witch propably the number that holding the preformace down.

+### image here

+Sum all the true positives: 0.7339149400218102

+IoU for the dataset that never includes the hero: 0.558955334943

+Final score: 0.41022567112

 ## Limitations:

 ## Experimentation: Testing in Simulation
 1. Copy your saved model to the weights directory `data/weights`.